 If your content is working, keep at it.
 If not, change your approach.
 Keep experimenting until you find the things that work.

 Build your Instagram Reels ideas off conventions

-Brands with high engagement for their Reels content all have a few things in common.
+Every business with high engagement for their Instagram Reels content all have a few things in common.
 You don’t have to be an experienced videographer or video editor to make successful Reels, but you do have to follow some best practices.

 For example, if you choose to hop on a viral trend by re-using music or audio clips from Instagram’s music library, select ones that are relevant to your brand and relatable to your audience.
 You can also create your own original audio in hopes that it catches on with your audience and becomes a trending sound for Reels.
 If you choose to create your own audio, use familiar songs or sound bites that your audience will resonate with, but be aware of potential copyright risks and always get permission from the artists.

 Sassy Woof, a dog accessory company, decided to use the Full House theme song and created a similar opening credit montage to introduce their team to their audience.
 They use clever transitions and overlay captions on the clips to describe each of the employees.
 They also chose a cover photo that entices the user to click with the title “Meet the team” and a person hidden behind their logo.